• Skip to primary navigation

 a sheet pan lined with white parchment paper with freshly baked sugar cookies with nonpareil sprinkles

-Ways to Customize Homemade Soft and Chewy Sugar Cookies
+Ways to Customize Sugar Cookies

-There are all kinds of ways to customize sugar cookie dough or any cookie dough really.
-Here are a few ideas to get you started.
+There are all kinds of ways to customize sugar cookie dough or any cookie dough, really.
+Here are a few ideas to get you started:

-• for strawberry speckled tops, add larger pieces of crumbled freeze-dried strawberries to strawberry sugar
+• for strawberry speckled tops, add larger pieces of crumbled freeze-dried strawberries to strawberry sugar and roll the sugar cookies in it

 • top cookie dough balls with Sicilian lemon sugar for a lemony accent